secretstartups/handbook/people-group/engineering/employment-issues/index.html.md

 For the majority of departments this will be the case, although we must note that these **can differ** from what your department is actually called.
 For example, **Public Sector** would be referred to as `department_pubsec`.

-If you are unsure of what your departments name in BambooHR is, please [open an issue](https://gitlab.com/gitlab-com/people-group/peopleops-eng/people-group-engineering/-/issues/new?issuable_template=Employment%20Templates) in the [People Group Engineering project](https://gitlab.com/gitlab-com/people-group/peopleops-eng/people-group-engineering/) and we will get back to you with the name and location of the templates for the desired role.
+If you are unsure of what your departments name in Workday is, please [open an issue](https://gitlab.com/gitlab-com/people-group/peopleops-eng/people-group-engineering/-/issues/new?issuable_template=Employment%20Templates) in the [People Group Engineering project](https://gitlab.com/gitlab-com/people-group/peopleops-eng/people-group-engineering/) and we will get back to you with the name and location of the templates for the desired role.

 #### Finding Role File Names